shaposhnikoff/shaposhnikoff.github.io/index.md

 I am a qualified specialist with extensive hands-on experience in build engineering, configuration management, and DevOps practice.

+Linux guy first and foremost.
+Experience in centralized config management, cloud and some on-premise infrastructure, CI/CD.
+Always aiming for zero downtime and those lovely smooth deployments.
+Experience in centralized config management, cloud and some on-premise infrastructure, CI/CD.
+Always aiming for zero downtime and those lovely smooth deployments.

 My key expertise includes design and implementation of continuous integration, delivery, and deployment using Jenkins, Gitlab CI/CD, Argo CD/CD, Git, Docker, Vagrant, Ansible, and AWS/EC2.

 I also have considerable skills in automating deployments of Java applications with Tomcat, and AWS, as well as almost 20 years of experience in UNIX/Linux and Middleware/Application Server administration.